counteractive/incident-response-collector/README.md

 ## Collector Comparison

-Our incident response collector compares to similar projects as follows:
+Our incident response collector compares to similar projects as follows: TODO.

-TODO

 ## Contributing

-* Modules must follow the template under [`template/module-name`](template/module-name)
+* Modules must follow the template under [`templates/module-name`](templates/module-name)
+* besides using the `setlocal` directive, use the following conventions:
-* internal ("private") variables must be lower-case, prepended with an underscore (`set _variable=value`)
+  * local variables must be lower-case, prepended with an underscore (`set _local_variable=value`)
-* global variables, those that may be overridden from the batch call or are shared between modules, must be all uppercase
+  * global variables, those that may be overridden from the batch call or are shared between modules, must be all uppercase, prepended with an underscore (`set _GLOBAL_VARIABLE=value`)

 ## Inspiration

 * ir-rescue (coding style, thoroughness (e.g., vss), tools)
 * BrimorLabs Live Response Collection (modularity, reliability, speed)

+## License and Notice

+`incident-response-collector` is copyright 2020 Counteractive Security.

+3rd-party tools called by this program are distributed and used in accordance with their respective licenses.
+See the [NOTICE.md](NOTICE.md) file for details.

+Original scripts are free software: you can redistribute and/or modify them under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+A copy of the GNU General Public License is included in this package as [LICENSE](LICENSE).
+It is also available at <https://www.gnu.org/licenses/>.